alloyzeus/az-wall/README.md

 ## AZML - AlloyZeus Modelling Language

+While in general purpose languages we are talking about classes or structs, in AZML we talk about entities, adjuncts, value objects, and services.

 A quick and dirty peek into the language (to give an idea of the parsed
 structure: [iam.yaml](https://github.com/alloyzeus/az-wall/blob/master/case-studies/iam.yaml),
 and the untouched generated Go code from the YAML file: